tugascript/nestjs-graphql-monolith-template/README.md

 # NestJS GraphQL Boilerplate

+## Why is this repo archived?

+I used this repo before mercurius was added to nestjs as a first class citizan.
+I am shifting this repo to mercurius for that reason and I am no longer mantaining this template.

 ## Description

 Full boiler plate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.